About This Course

 Applicants will need to meet the following minimum entry requirements:

-H4 in Maths or Applied Maths or Lab Science
+H4 in either a Lab Science subject, Maths or Applied Maths or Computer Science

 Mature students: Applicants should apply directly through the CAO, include a statement of interest and may be called for interview.
 Applicants are assessed on education, life and/or relevant experience as demonstrated in the CAO application and statement of interest.
 There are approximately eight places available for mature applicants.